 The corpus currently covers electoral programmes from more than 40 different countries in more than 30 languages.
 It contains more than 2000 machine-readable programmes.
-For more than 900 of these, unitising and codings are available as well.
-These are around 800,000 coded quasi-sentences.
+For more than 1.000 of these, unitising and codings are available as well.
+These are more than 850,000 coded quasi-sentences.

 The Corpus is stored in an online database.
 It can be accessed by four different ways:

 - Explore online: Browse the corpus online in your browser by document or by keyword.